 Participation Program 2018

 We believe that everyone should have the chance to enjoy dancing.
-The Tracks Participation Program is about engaging in dance as a whole of life activity and presenting it publically.
+The Tracks Participation Program is about engaging in dance as a whole of life activity and presenting it publicly.
 This program provides diverse opportunities to be involved in a project at Tracks, including everything from large-scale one-off participatory performances to smaller pop-up performances, and even the chance to be seen on stage at some of Darwin's largest events.

 Classes and Workshops

 In 2018 The Grey Panthers celebrate their 30th year milestone of being an extraordinary senior dance troupe.
 Weekly classes, rehearsals and one off performances have seen the Grey Panthers become a favourite with Darwin audiences.
-We think the Grey Panthers are Australia's longest running senior dance troupe and exemplify's a core Tracks value, which is our belief in dance as a whole life activity.
+We think the Grey Panthers are Australia's longest running senior dance troupe and exemplify a core Tracks value, which is our belief in dance as a whole life activity.